Co-dimension one stable blowup for the supercritical cubic wave equation

 \subsection{Proof of Proposition \ref{prop:l=1}}

 By direct inspection one can check that for $\ell=1$, $\{0,1\} \subset \Sigma_{1}$ with respective solutions given by

-To prove that there are no unstable eigenvalues other than $\la=0$ and $\la=1$ we closely follow the method developed in \cite{CosDonGlo17}.
-Namely, we first ``remove" $\la=1$ and $\la=0$ by formulating another equation and then prove that the new equation is free of unstable eigenvalues.
-To proceed we first make a change of variables, namely we let $ \hat{f}(\rho):=\rho f(\rho) $ and thereby transform Eq.~\eqref{Eq:ODEeigenv} into
+To prove that there are no other elements of $\Sigma_{1}$ other than $\la=0$ and $\la=1$ we closely follow the method developed in \cite{CosDonGlo17}.
+Namely, we first perform what we call the supersymmetric removal of $\la=1$ and $\la=0$.
+This process relies on a well-known procedure in supersymmetric quantum mechanics (hence the name), and in case $\la=1$, this method is explained in detail in \cite{CosDonGlo17}, Section 3.
+Although the adjustment of this method for the removal of a general eigenvalue is straightforward, for reader's convenience, we explicitly do this in Appendix \ref{App:SUSY_removal}.
+Subsequently, we successively remove $\la=1$ and $\la=0$, arriving thereby at a new equation which is ``isospectral" to Eq.~\eqref{Eq:ODE_L0} modulo $\la \in \{ 0,1\}$.
+We then follow the approach from above and prove that the new equation does not admit smooth solutions for $\la \in \Hb$.
+To proceed we first let $ \hat{f}(\rho):=\rho f(\rho) $ and thereby transform Eq.~\eqref{Eq:ODEeigenv} into